-It was the successful end of the many experiments John Pemberton had been carrying out and the beginning of Coca-Cola.
-Pemberton used to experiment with medicines and drinks.
-A morphine addict, his goal was to create a non-addictive beverage with a large demand.
-His tests were primarily based on coca and kola nuts.
-He eventually made a drink, registered as French Wine Coca.
-But the alcoholic content in it made the drinkers lethargic and drowsy, opposite of his goal.
-So he decided to remove the alcohol from the beverage and that was what led to the invention of the drink that became known as Coca-Cola.
+His tests were primarily based on the African kola nut, the primary source of caffeine on the original Coca-Cola drink.
+He initially made a drink that was registered as French Wine Coca.
+Unfortunately, the alcoholic content in it made the drinkers drowsy and lethargic, which was the opposite of his goal to energize and excite drinkers.
+Eventually, he decided to remove the alcohol from the drink, and that changed was what led to the creation of the drink that became known as Coca-Cola.